 Environment Dynamics: With probability 0.8 the robot moves in the specified direction.
-With probability 0.05 it gets confused and veers to the right-moves $+90^{\circ}$ from where it attempted to move (that is, AU results in the robot moving right, AL results in the robot moving up, etc.).
-With probability 0.05 it gets confused and veers to the left-moves -90° from where it attempted to move (that is, AU results in the robot moving down, etc.).
-With probability 0.1 the robot moving left, AL results in the robot moving down, etc.).
+With probability 0.05 it gets confused and veers to the right from the intended direction-moves +90° from where it attempted to move (that is, AU results in the robot moving right, AL results in the robot moving up, etc.).
+With probability 0.05 it gets confused and veers to the left-moves -90° from where it attempted to move (that is, AU results in the robot moving left, AL results in the robot moving down, etc.).
 With probability 0.1 the robot temporarily breaks and does not move at all.
 If the movement defined by these dynamics would cause the agent to exit the grid (e.g., move up from state 2) or hit an obstacle (e.g., move right from state 12), then the agent does not move.
 The robot starts in state 1, and the process ends when the robot reaches state 23.